 - improve the quality and accuracy of information published on the Charity Register

 - improve future iterations of the Annual Information Statement

 - identify trends and errors in financial reporting, and

 - improve guidance on financial reporting.

-Our reviews also ensure we are informed when considering proposed changes to the financial reporting framework.
-Following our review, we:
+Our reviews also inform us when we consider changes to the financial reporting framework.